 1. Rename the column names and descriptions.
 This applies to all columns;

 2. Add/Remove new columns.
-Only free text columns can be created.
 Note!: You cannot delete a column that is created by the default template, you can remove only columns that you have added yourself.
 This is to ensure your risk management table is compliant with risk management standards.
 You can, however, rename the column titles to what you need or hide them;

 3. Hide columns.
 All columns of the table can be hidden to give a better overview of the table according to your needs.